 “This study is the next step in the Foundation’s roadmap for developing a noninvasive treatment for certain patients with Parkinson's disease,” says Focused Ultrasound Foundation Chairman Neal F. Kassell, MD.
 “The development pathway is defined and straightforward, and the technology is well-suited to improve patients’ quality of life in significant ways.”

 The Parkinson’s study has been made possible by an innovative public/private partnership involving the Focused Ultrasound Foundation, the University of Virginia, the Commonwealth of Virginia and InSightec, Ltd. Foundation donors who have generously supported this initiative include David and Diane Heller, Robert and Molly Hardie and the Prince Charitable Trusts.

 Written by Ellen C., McKenna

 Parkinson’s disease overview on Foundation website: http://www.fusfoundation.org/Parkinson-s-Disease/parkinsonsdisease

-Much like a magnifying glass focusing multiple beams of light on a single point, focused ultrasound concentrates beams of ultrasound energy on a target in the body without harming healthy surrounding tissue.
+Like a magnifying glass focusing beams of light on a single point, focused ultrasound concentrates ultrasound energy on a target in the body without harming healthy surrounding tissue.
 Read More